pham-tuan-binh/neo-coat/README.md

 - **Speed.** Fastled and Async Web Server, this is a rare combination and is unique to this firmware.
 # Ingridients
 To make a neo-coat, you'll need:
-- A Neopixel matrix or any leds supported by FastLed.
+- A **Neopixel matrix** or any leds supported by FastLed.
 You can alter the software to support any Leds if you wish.
-- An Esp8266.
+- An **Esp8266**.
 Other boards would require further coding.
-- Power supply that can power your matrix and your esp8266.
-For Neopixels and esp8266, you can use a 5v charger ( any smartphone charger ) and calculate the Amps by the following formula: Numbers of Leds * 60mA = I;
+- **Power supply** that can power your matrix and your esp8266.
+For Neopixels and esp8266, you can use a 5v charger ( any smartphone charger ) and calculate the Amps by the following formula: Numbers of Leds * 60mA = I.
-You'll need Platformio for the compilation and upload of this program.
+- A computer with **PlatformIO core** for the compilation and upload of this program.
 # Instructions
 1. For compiling and uploading the code to your desired microcontrollers:
     - First, You will need to install **PlatformIO core** or it's plugin on your IDE.
 Click here for the link: [PlatformIO install](https://platformio.org/install/cli).
 From here, you will need to use it's CLI to follow my instructions.